07akioni/lyla/README.md

   signal?: AbortSignal
   onUploadProgress?: (progress: LylaProgress<C>) => void
   onDownloadProgress?: (progress: LylaProgress<C>) => void
+  /**
+   * Whether to allow get request with body.
+Default is false.
+   * It's not recommended to use GET request with body since it doesn't conform HTTP
+   * specification.
+   */
+  allowGetBody?: boolean
   hooks?: {
     /**
      * Callbacks fired when options is passed into the request.
 In this moment,